tomhoule/purescript-waterslide-rs/README.md

 **Important\***: on the Rust side, your enums have to be annotated with `#[serde(tag = "tag", content = "contents")]`

-These restrictions may be lifted in the future by the development of an Argonaut codec that mirrors `serde_json`'s defaults.
+These restrictions will be lifted in the future by the development of an Argonaut codec that mirrors `serde_json`'s defaults.

 For running code, take a look at the [basic example](examples/basic).